conda-forge/hoomd-feedstock/README.md

 Documentation: https://hoomd-blue.readthedocs.io

-You define particle initial conditions and interactions in a high-level python script.
-Then tell HOOMD-blue how you want to execute the job and it takes care of the rest.
-Python job scripts give you unlimited flexibility to create custom initialization routines, control simulation parameters, and perform in situ analysis.
+HOOMD-blue is a general-purpose particle simulation toolkit, implementing molecular dynamics and hard particle Monte Carlo optimized for fast execution on both GPUs and CPUs.
+As a Python package, HOOMD-blue gives you the flexibility to create custom initialization routines, control simulation parameters, perform in situ analysis, use interactive notebooks, and more.

 Current build status